Table of Contents

 To the extent possible, Cisco recommends upgrading to one of the NX-OS releases listed previously.
 If that is not possible, Cisco recommends that you review the Cisco NX-OS Release Notes for the earlier release and the Bug Tool Kit to determine the impact of any open caveats.

 In addition, consult Cisco NX-OS Release Notes for minimum supported releases for specific hardware and software features.

 For additional information, see the Cisco Nexus 7000 Series Switches product documentation page.

 For software, see the Download Software page.

-For information on obtaining documentation, submitting a service request, and gathering additional information, see the monthly What's New in Cisco Product Documentation, which also lists all new and revised Cisco technical documentation, at:
+For information on obtaining documentation, using the Cisco Bug Search Tool (BST), submitting a service request, and gathering additional information, see What’s New in Cisco Product Documentation at: http://www.cisco.com/c/en/us/td/docs/general/whatsnew/whatsnew.html.

-Subscribe to the What’s New in Cisco Product Documentation as a Really Simple Syndication (RSS) feed and set content to be delivered directly to your desktop using a reader application.
-The RSS feeds are a free service and Cisco currently supports RSS version 2.0.
+Subscribe to What’s New in Cisco Product Documentation, which lists all new and revised Cisco technical documentation as an RSS feed and delivers content directly to your desktop using a reader application.
+The RSS feeds are a free service.

 Cisco and the Cisco logo are trademarks or registered trademarks of Cisco and/or its affiliates in the U.S. and other countries.
 To view a list of Cisco trademarks, go to this URL: www.cisco.com/go/trademarks.
 Third-party trademarks mentioned are the property of their respective owners.
 The use of the word partner does not imply a partnership relationship between Cisco and any other company.
 (1110R)